hungnd1475/Observatory/README.md

 ## Contributing

-I am not accepting any contribution right now, but any feedback is welcome (just open an issue for that).
+I am not accepting any contribution right now as I am not very familiar with managing an open source project.
+However, if you have any feedback, just open an issue for that and I will happily look at it.

 ## License